Aero enterprises

 Here are the basics for the slow roll:

-2. Full aileron combined with a small amount of aft elevator.
+1. Entry speed is 120 mph in level flight.2.
+Full aileron combined with a small amount of aft elevator.

 3. As the airplane approaches the first knife edge, add top rudder.